rblades/dhworkbook_master/docs/supporting materials/regexex.md

 `grep -r ".+,.+,.+," index.txt`

 The `-E` tells grep to treat the pattern as an extended regex (regex with a few more bells and whistles).
-On DHBox, the flag would be `-r`, nb.
+On DH Box, the flag would be `-r`.